Testing MSW effect in supernova explosion with neutrino event rates

-For simulation N, the event rates in all scenarios show similar behaviors except on the peak height and its timing.
-The peak of VFT scenario appears earlier than those of MSW scenarios.
-On the other hand, the peak event rate of MSW NH scenario is the largest.
-Here the ordering of peak event rates are different because $\mathcal{L}_{\nu_x} (n_{\nu_x})$ is not so much smaller than $\mathcal{L}_{\nu_e} (n_{\nu_e})$ as in the case of simulations G, B, and F. Furthermore the contribution of $F_x^0$ to $\nu_e$ event rate through the flavor transition is enhanced due to relative large $\langle E_{\nu_x}\rangle$ in simulation N. For the tail region, simulation N also predicts roughly similar $F_e$ for different flavor transition scenarios.
-However, due to large $\langle E_{\nu_x}\rangle$, the eventual tail event rates for different scenarios are determined by the fractions of $F_x^0$ in $F_e$.
-These fractions are given by Eqs.~(\ref{eVO}), (\ref{eNH}), and (\ref{eIH}), which predict the event rate ordering shown on the rightmost panel of Fig.~\ref{duneAr}.
-It is seen that these event rates are much larger than those in simulations G, B, and F, which is again caused by large $\langle E_{\nu_x}\rangle$ that enhances the event rates.
+For simulation N, the event rates in all scenarios show similar behaviors except on the magnitude and timing of the peak.
+The peak of VFT appears earlier than those of MSW and FE scenarios.
+On the other hand, the peak event rate of MSW-NO scenario is the largest.
+Here the ordering of peak event rates are different because $\mathcal{L}_{\nu_x} (n_{\nu_x})$ is not so much smaller than $\mathcal{L}_{\nu_e} (n_{\nu_e})$ as in the case of simulations G, B, and F. Furthermore the contribution of $F_x^0$ to $\nu_e$ event rate through the flavor transition is enhanced due to a relatively large $\langle E_{\nu_x}\rangle$ in simulation N. For the tail region, simulation N also predicts roughly similar $F_e$ for different flavor transition scenarios.
+However, due to large $\langle E_{\nu_x}\rangle$, the tail event rates for different scenarios are also determined by the fractions of $F_x^0$ in $F_e$.
+These fractions are given by Eqs.~(\ref{eVO}), (\ref{eNH}), (\ref{eIH}), and (\ref{FE}) which predict the ordering of event rates shown on the lower right of Fig.~\ref{duneAr}.
+It is seen that these event rates are much larger than those in simulations G, B, and F, which is again caused by the large $\langle E_{\nu_x}\rangle$ that enhances the event rates.

-Table~\ref{totnum} presents the total event numbers obtained from the event rates shown in Fig.~\ref{duneAr} for various SN neutrino detection channels.
-The ordering of total $\nu_e{\rm Ar}$ event number follows that of the peak event rate, i.e., VFT$>$ MSW-IH$>$MSW-NH for simulations G, B, and F while MSW-NH$>$ MSW-IH$>$VFT for simulation N.
+Table~\ref{totnumtpb} presents the total event numbers obtained from the event rates shown in Fig.~\ref{duneAr} as well as total event numbers of IBD detection channel of SN neutrinos as will be discussed momentarily.
+The ordering of total $\nu_e{\rm Ar}$ event numbers follows that of the peak event rate, i.e., VFT$>$FE$>$MSW-IO$>$MSW-NO for simulations G, B, and F while MSW-NO$>$ MSW-IO$>$FE$>$VFT for simulation N.